SMVDGroup/SCORCH/README.md

 CCC(CC)O[C@@H]1C=C(C[C@@H]([C@H]1NC(=O)C)[NH3+])C(=O)OCC 24848267
 CCC(CC)O[C@@H]1C=C(C[C@@H]([C@H]1NC(=O)C)N)C(=O)NOC 118722031
 ```

-You also need to supply a `.pdb` or `.pdbqt` ligand on the active site of the protein receptor that you are screening using the `-ref_lig` argument.
-This is used to define the docking search space.

 Docking settings can be changed by editing the `utils/params/dock_settings.json` file in the scoring function folder.
 See the function help for additional details.